 "Long-term drug rehab"is a term that has historically been used for alcohol and drug rehab programs that are 90 days or more.
 This includes detox and treatment.
 However today, a treatment program that is longer than 30 days will call itself long-term.

-If you allow the patient to leave the treatment program before they have confronted their past, they are very unlikely to do so outside of the residential treatment setting, which is leaving them with many unhandled problems that will continue to re-stimulate them to crave drugs to handle the pain of their past transgressions.
+If a patient leaves a treatment program before they have confronted their past, they are very unlikely to do so outside of the residential treatment setting, which is leaving them with many unhandled problems that will continue to re-stimulate them to crave drugs to handle the pain of their past transgressions.
 You can be assured that if a patient "graduates" from a treatment program and cannot face the majority of the issues that caused him to use drugs or the issues he created while on drugs, then he will quickly resort to actions that have gotten him comfortably through life, which is the use of drugs rather than using his interpersonal skills to deal with life successfully.

 "Short-term" alcohol and drug rehab are traditionally 28 to 30-day residential rehab programs.
 Again, this includes detox and treatment.
 There are very few people that have been addicted to alcohol and other drugs that report that short term treatment was sufficient to meet their needs.

-Open Ended Programs are treatment programs that do not have a set time of treatment but based it in each person’s individual need
+Open Ended Programs are treatment programs that do not have a set time of treatment but based it in each person’s individual needs.

 The time that is required for someone to make the life changes needed to give up an alcohol and/or drug addiction is different for everyone.
 Some people have been able to keep their lives together while they have been using and, therefore, they don't have as much remedial work to reclaim a successful life, but others have been doing drugs for most of their lives and the ONLY ways that they know how to survive is via alcohol and other drugs.
 These individuals my require six months or more treatment to learn the behaviors and skills necessary to be successful and not depend on alcohol and other drugs.